Technology-Notes/GeForce-Now-Cloud-developer-wiki/C--API--Primer.md

+## Introduction
+The C API is the most straightforward integration method, as it uses a traditional C library statically linked to your application.
+It provides a simple set of global methods to be called from your code, as well as a set of global method stubs that should be implemented by you.

+For an example implementation, you can refer to the “SampleCApplication” project included in the GRID Link SDK package.

+These steps will guide you with the integration.

 ## Project Setup
 Copy one the following files from the GRID Link SDK directory to your application’s source code tree.
 Use the .c file if you wish to use C API methods or use the .cpp file if you wish to use the C++ API: